How to Prevent Pests in Your Kitchen Pantry

 What’s an even safer option is switching to glass, plastic, or metal containers with airtight lids.
 Remember, grain weevils can break your food packaging, so even if the top of the bag is clipped, if the weevil gets in through the bottom, then it doesn’t matter.

 This is an obvious tip, but it’s one worth mentioning anyway.
 If you or another member of the family happens to spill something (and hey, it happens), these messes cannot be left to sit.
-Sure, the insect species on the list above will hide in your pantry, but they don’t have to live there exclusively.

 Use Bay Leaves